SNIP-ER/SNIP-ER/README.md

 ### :bust_in_silhouette: About Me :
 I have been coding since 2021 <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> and try the most diverse direction.

-- :anger: Interested in Frontend and Gamedev
+- :anger: Interested in Frontend, Gamedev and App Development

 - :zap: In my free time I study new programming languages and new technologies